 - Simple, practical support points for internal balance, extra-sensitivity, openness and compassion

 - How to share with others in the light of the certainty of death

 - How to establish our own guidelines for uncertain times to come

 This program utilizes the following materials:

 - Padmasambhava’s Tibetan Book of the Dead –

 - Arnaud Maitland’s Living without Regret

-Arnaud Maitland, JD, and MA in Tibetan Buddhist Philosophy and Psychology is a senior student of Tarthang Tulku Rinpoche for the past forty years.
+Arnaud Maitland, JD, and MA in Tibetan Buddhist Philosophy and Psychology is a senior student of Tarthang Tulku Rinpoche for more than forty years.
 He has led seminars and retreats on the transitions of Life and Death since 1977 and has presented nine-month-long programs for Life and Death Transition counselors and as a training for staff in Hospices.
 He has counseled many people on how to deal with their own and others' certainty of dying.